agastyapatri/CIFAR-100/ReadMe.md

 1. **Reducing batch size, Increasing learning rate:**
     Batch size from 128 to 64, and Learning rate from 1e-5 to 1e-3 makes the network converge faster.

         * Training Loss at the end of 100 epochs is : 0.015348

         * Average Testing Loss for 157 batches is : 6.233311.

     Clearly, the network has overfit massively to the training data.
 The testing loss is actually _more_ than it was when the network was completely untrained.
 Nevertheless, performing well on the training data is not a bad start.
+My initial plan was to increase the depth of the network to improve training performance, as every online treatment of this dataset uses a relatively more complex architecture in the context of transfer learning.
 Karpathy's advice is to pick a large enough model that overfits on the training data and then regularize.
 Who am I to disagree?

-2. **Increasing the Depth of the network:**
-3. **Regularization**
-4.
+2. **Redudcing the learning rate:** Reducing the learning rate from 1e-3 to 1e-4 led to:

+    * `Training Loss at the end of 100 epochs is : 2.13376`

+    * `Average Testing Loss for 157 batches is : 3.06784`

+    Next, Finding an intermediate learning rate to balance the results

+3. **Regularization:** Adding dropout, weight decay etc.